-More reference materials are available on the Billing References and Guidelines webpage.
+More reference materials are available under the Finance tab of the CBH Provider Manual webpage.

 6.2.3.2.
 Filing Manual Claims

 Providers filing manual claims must use one of two printed claim forms designated for that purpose.
 Please refer to Schedule A of your CBH Provider Agreement for all contractual services and the appropriate CPT codes, pricing and information modifiers, and BANs.
 This section provides specific information about which forms are to be submitted for the specific types of treatment.
 It also provides examples of each form.